Zara Larsson: Early life

-Zara Maria Larsson was born on 16 December 1997 in Solna, Stockholm, to Agnetha and Anders Larsson.
-In an interview with Svenska Dagbladet, she said that she was born "dead" due to a lack of oxygen from a nuchal cord.
+Larsson was born on 16 December 1997 in Solna, Stockholm, to Agnetha and Anders Larsson.
+In an interview with Svenska Dagbladet in July 2015, she said that she was born "dead" due to a lack of oxygen from a nuchal cord.
 Larsson grew up in Tallkrogen in Enskede, south of Stockholm.
 Her mother is a nursing assistant and her father is an officer.
-She has a sister, Hanna, who is three years younger and is a singer and member of the band Lennix.

-Her first primary school was the Gubbängsskolan; she transferred to the Royal Swedish Ballet School in third grade.
+Her first primary school was the Gubbängsskolan.
+During third grade, Larsson also attended school on Ko Lanta, Thailand.
+She later attended the Royal Swedish Ballet School, where she studied until the age of 15.
 She attended the secondary school Kulturama, an art school in Stockholm.
 She has cited Carola Häggkvist and Whitney Houston as early inspirations.
 She has said that since the age of five she knew that she wanted to become "immortal" like Elvis Presley.

+She has a sister, Hanna, who is three years younger and is a singer and member of the band Lennix.